 The following chart summarizes the application requirements for Master in Public Policy program.
 Be sure to download the Application Checklist for your own use to record important information and to help organize the application process.

 |Application Method||Must be submitted online.|

 UNH Accelerated Masters Students Deadlines

-UNH seniors (90 credits or more) with a minimum of a 3.2 GPA can apply to take classes towards the MPP during the 2016-17 academic year.
-Deadline for these applications has been extended to December 20.
+UNH seniors (90 credits or more) with a minimum of a 3.2 GPA can apply to take classes towards the MPP during the 2017-2018 academic year.
+Deadline for seniors is December 1 (for spring term).